-There are basically three great reasons for having dog insurance.
+There are basically four great reasons for having dog insurance.

 Accidents do happen, no matter how well a dog is taken care of.
 They can cost thousands of dollars without insurance.
 Can you afford to take the risk as opposed to buying an affordable insurance plan?

 4. You can choose a plan that is right for both you and your dog.

 Buying a plan when you dog is young, gives you more options, such as major accidents, illnesses, vaccinations and well visits.
 Do your research on plans and find the one that’s best for your dog and fits your budget.

 Knowing what’s covered and what’s not, is very important when choosing the right plan for your dog.
 All plans cover things such as x-rays, blood work, ultrasound, CT Scans, MRI’s, rehabilitation, special exams, surgery, hospitalization, emergency care, specialty care, chronic conditions, cancer, diagnostics, alternative therapy and euthanasia.

 There may be some limitations to coverage, so make sure you check out the policy fully.
 It is important to know and understand that preexisting conditions are rarely covered no matter what plan you choose.

 There are many good dog insurance plans on the market.
 Just about every insurance company on the market today has a dog (pet) policy.
 In doing my research for this article, I discovered three of the top- rated companies.

 Healthy Paws is in the number one spot, the number two spot belongs to Pets Best and in the third spot is Figo.
 Below are their websites, so you can check out the company, their coverage and costs.
 However, the plan I prefer is PetPlan because the coverage is exceptional and the cost is very affordable.